dodopizza/aspnet-session-cosmosdb/README.md

 -
 Specifies the TTL for the locks in seconds.
 Basically it is a tradeoff between consistency and error resilience.
 The time period in seconds specified by this parameter should be long enough to encompass any possible request duration that requires session write consistency.

-> If this TTL values is too short, longer requests might experience inconsistency in session writes.
+> :thinking: **WARNING!** If this TTL values is too short, longer requests might experience inconsistency in session writes.
 The risk here is that one request might overwrite session contents out of turn and user session data might be lost this way.
 On the other hand, if TTL is too long, session might be stuck in locked state after an application crash, so choose long `xLockTtlSeconds` parameter only if your application is stable enough.

 `timeout`